ethereum/pos-evolution/pos-evolution.md

 `index`: there can be several committees active in a single slot.
 This is the number of the committee that the validator belongs to in that slot;

-`beacon_block_root` is the validator's vote on the head block for that slot after locally running the LMD GHOST fork choice rule.
+`beacon_block_root` is the validator's vote on the head block for that slot after locally running the LMD GHOST fork-choice rule.
 If the validator believes that the current slot is empty, then this record might be the root of a block from a previous slot;

 `source`: the best currently justified checkpoint for the Casper FFG finalisation process, according to the validator;